chef/chef-web-docs/chef_master/source/server_high_availability.rst

 Front-end machines are scaled horizontally, and then load balanced using a hardware load balancer, SSL off-loading, and round-robin as the load balancing algorithm.

-Back-end machines are scaled vertically by adding memory, processing power, and faster disks to increase throughput, by adding faster disks and dedicated network interface cards to increase the reliability of DRBD and the responsiveness of the Chef server.
+Back-end machines are scaled vertically by adding memory, processing power, and faster disks to increase throughput, by adding faster disks and dedicated network interface cards to increase the reliability of DRBD and the responsiveness of the Chef Server.
 Failover is achieved using:

 * Asynchronous block level replication of logical volume managers, positioned between the two back-end machines
 * A primary and backup cluster election using VRRP over unicast TCP/IP and Keepalived
-* A virtual IP address to the primary Chef server that is maintained based on the results of the election done by Keepalived
+* A virtual IP address to the primary Chef Server that is maintained based on the results of the election done by Keepalived

-When the primary Chef server in the cluster fails, the VRRP heartbeat will stop.
+When the primary Chef Server in the cluster fails, the VRRP heartbeat will stop.
 At this point, the backup server will begin transitioning to the primary state by:

 #.
-Assigning the virtual IP address and sending a ``proxy-arp``; this step transitions the virtual IP address, which means traffic will flow to the back-end Chef server while it makes the transition to becoming the primary Chef server.
+Assigning the virtual IP address and sending a ``proxy-arp``; this step transitions the virtual IP address, which means traffic will flow to the back-end Chef Server while it makes the transition to becoming the primary Chef Server.
 #.
-Attempting to take over as the primary Chef server for the DRBD device.
+Attempting to take over as the primary Chef Server for the DRBD device.
 #.
 Starting all of the back-end services.

 For more information about DRBD, see http://www.drbd.org.

 Graceful Transitions
 -----------------------------------------------------
 The Keepalived service manages the VRRP and cluster transitions.
 It should be running on both the primary and secondary servers.
-To transition from the primary to the secondary, simply run the following command on the primary Chef server:
+To transition from the primary to the secondary, simply run the following command on the primary Chef Server:

 .. code-block:: bash

    $ chef-server-ctl stop keepalived

-This will initiate a failover from the primary to the secondary Chef server and will cause the current primary Chef server to remove the virtual IP address, stop all services, unmount the DRBD device, and then become the secondary Chef server for the DRBD device.
-Meanwhile, the secondary Chef server will undergo a similar process, but become the primary Chef server.
+This will initiate a failover from the primary to the secondary Chef Server and will cause the current primary Chef Server to remove the virtual IP address, stop all services, unmount the DRBD device, and then become the secondary Chef Server for the DRBD device.
+Meanwhile, the secondary Chef Server will undergo a similar process, but become the primary Chef Server.

 To view the progress of this transition, use the following command: